Ebedthan/aebou_blog/content/blog/beginR.md

 ### Finally

+One of the benefits of be engaged with the community is helpful and useful links that comes with tweets.
 I think that you cannot correctly grow in your learning of R without being engaged with the R community.
-So this little article take place as an advice if you plan to learn, to get involved or learn more in R.
+So this little article take place as an advice if you plan to learn, to get involved or learn more in R. I can say that if you want to know what is going in R you just have to open your twitter page and read your feed.